CinRC/Exercises-on-CCS-CCSK-and-RCCS/readme.md

 ## Exercises 2 -- CCSK

-A rough introduction to one of the two reversible systems, CSSK.
+A rough introduction to one of the two reversible systems, CCSK.

 ## Exercises 3 -- (Bi)simulations

-Some notes about the purpose and benefits of (bi)simulations for CSS and CSSK.
+Some notes about the purpose and benefits of (bi)simulations for CCS and CCSK.

 ## Exercise Bonus -- Some notes on λ-calculus